Skip to content

 • Staying hydrated

-The Better Gut probiotic supplements could also improve menopause symptoms that contribute to fatigue, including poor sleep, night sweats, anxiety and brain fog.
+The Better Gut probiotic supplements can also improve menopause symptoms that contribute to fatigue, including poor sleep, night sweats and anxiety.